Disclosure: We were sent the featured products for the purpose of this post however all opinions are my own.

 As a family we love trying new things and exploring more of the UK at the same time.
 I recently announced that we are Konfidence Swimologists for the year and last weekend we went to Splash Landings at Alton Towers to try out our new Konfidence products in a really great swimming location.

-We arrived at Alton Towers at about 11:30am and to our surprise we were allowed to check in to the Splash Landings Hotel straight away.
-Splash Landings is home to the Alton Towers Water Park and is linked to the Alton Towers hotel by a walkway so everything is easily accessible.
+We arrived at the Alton Towers resort at about 11:30am and to our surprise we were allowed to check in to the Alton Towers Splash Landings Hotel straight away.
+Splash Landings is home to the Alton Towers Waterpark and is linked to the Alton Towers hotel by a walkway so everything is easily accessible.

 What is Splash Landings like?